ditojs/dito/docs/controllers.md

 # Dito.js Controllers

-Dito.js offers a selection of controller base classes which are to be used to define the controllers in a Dito.js application.
+Dito.js offers a selection of controller base classes through which a Dito.js application defines its own controllers.

-Controllers are defined by extending these base classes and giving them the desired behavior through code and configuration objects set on the class.
+Controllers are defined by extending these base classes and giving them the desired behavior through code and configuration objects defined on the class instance.
 These classes are then passed as arguments when creating the [Application](docs/application.md) instance.

-The application handles their creation and registration, as well as their mapping to namespaces and setting up of the their routes automatically, hence the code of a Dito.js application doesn't need to concern itself with the instantiation of controllers.
+The application automatically handles their creation and registration, as well as their mapping to namespaces and setting up of the their routes, hence the code of a Dito.js application doesn't need to concern itself with the instantiation of controllers.

 ## Actions

 In their definition, all Dito.js controllers can provide action methods which are the functions to be called when their route is requested.
-Actions can define their paths to which they are mapped, defined relative to the route of their controller, and the HTTP verb to which they should listen.
+Actions can specify the paths to which they are mapped, defined in relation to the route path of their controller, and the HTTP verb to which they should listen.
 By default, the normalized method name is used as the action's path, and the `'get'` verb is assigned if none is provided.
-See [Path Normalization](#path-normalization) for more information on how Dito.js normalizes router paths.
+See [Path Normalization](#path- normalization) for more information on how Dito.js normalizes router paths.

 Actions can also define mappings and validation schemas for their parameters and return values, provided in the same format as is used for model properties, mapping the query parameters passed to an action method and the value returned from it, and triggering their automatic validation.

-Dito.js provides a selection of JavaScript decorators designed to provide a clean, streamlined way to define all these action configurations, see [Decorators](#decorators) for more information.
+Dito.js provides a selection of JavaScript decorators designed to offer a clean, streamlined way to configure all these action attributes, see [Decorators](#decorators) for more information.

 ### Example